 STM Justice in Ministry Scholarship Application as well as a Criteria-based Tuition Aid Grant Application (CBTAA), a Declaration of Credits Form, and a FAFSA by April 1st (continuing students) or upon admittance (new students).
 Note: A copy of the first page of your previous years IRS 1040 tax form (indicating your adjusted gross income and obliterating your social security numbers) and a narrative must be submitted with your CBTAA.

-Seattle University's School of Theology and Ministry has been awarded a generous grant from the Lilly Endowment, Inc. which includes scholarships for six early career pastors, with three to ten years of ministerial leadership, who are pursuing a Post-Master’s Certificate in Pastoral Leadership.
+Seattle University's School of Theology and Ministry has been awarded a generous grant from the Lilly Endowment, Inc. which includes scholarships for six early career pastors, with three to ten years of ministerial leadership, who are pursuing a Post-Master’s Certificate in Pastoral Leadership or a Doctor of Ministry Degree.
 The scholarship provides $8,500 for tuition and fees including the school's annual fee, matriculation, technology, and quarterly creation.
 These pastors will pursue studies that both deepen their skills for leadership and support their pursuit of collaborative leadership in the public square.
 This scholarship will be awarded to six students per year each year for five years, and begins with the first cohort from Summer Quarter 2014 through Spring Quarter 2015.
 This certificate may also lead to a Doctor of Ministry degree.

 Eligibility criteria includes students enrolled at Seattle University's School of Theology and Ministry who are pursuing a Post Master’s Certificate in Pastoral Leadership.
 These students must also be early career pastors, with judiciary endorsement, who have completed from three to ten years of ministry.
 Only Pastoral Leadership students who meet the criteria are eligible for this scholarship from the Lilly Endowment, Inc. funding.
 Those who elect to continue on to complete a Doctor of Ministry degree would apply for financial aid and non-Lilly Endowment, Inc. funded scholarships may be available based on eligibility and availability at the time.